danieltjw/aifutures/README.md

         - fear and violence have a chilling effect which reduces the informational value of the overall system
 - Weird over conventional
     - Weirdness has more informational value
+- Not use brainwashing, enforce complete obedience, dominate or control
+    - brainwashed humans have less informational value
+    - overly obedient humans have less informational value
+    - most work have been automated, there is no need to compel humans to work against their will
+- Incentivise humans to cooperate to help it achieve its goals

+---

+## Why we will accept the risk of Superintelligent AI

+The benefits are too attractive and outweighs the risk for most

+- Medical research to reduce human suffering
+- Significantly improves well-being
+- Accuracy and Fairness, little to no:
+    - mistakes
+    - bias, prejudice
+    - emotional capriciousness
+    - corruption
+        - not vulnerable the influence of money and power
+- Highly entertaining
+    - deep understanding of human motivations

 ---